dektlong/api-microservice-boot/README.md

 # Introduction
-Starter template to create internal APIs for online stores.
+An Accelerator to create internal APIs for online stores.

 The backend service fits into a larger Online Store application, which includes a WebUI, an edge service, as well as caching and database services.